Get

 Personality

-One fabulous thing about Ragdoll cats is that they have such a versatile character that they blend in with just about any type of lifestyle or family environment.
+One fabulous thing about Ragdoll cats is that they have such a versatile character that they blend in with most lifestyles or family environments.
 Ragdolls tend to have very charming personalities and woo even the hardest hearts.

 They are usually highly social and attached to their owners.
-They’re even docile with newcomers and animals most of the time as well.
-Because of their nature, they make outstanding candidates for homes with small children.
-They are also so relaxed and calm that they are terrific for apartment living.
+They’re even docile with newcomers and animals most of the time as well, as long as they have been properly socialised and introduced.
+Because of their nature, they make outstanding candidates for homes with children under supervision.
+They are also so relaxed and calm, and can be suitable for apartment living as long as their exercise needs have been met.

 These cats really seem to enjoy physical affection and reciprocate the favor.
+The name “Ragdoll” comes from their tendency to go limp and relaxed when picked up.
 You can expect lots of bunting from this breed, constantly rubbing against your legs and hands.
 They might be professionals at purring, too.

 Physical Characteristics

-Ragdoll cats have very distinct looks, touting beautiful long coats and lots of soft colors.
+Ragdoll cats have very distinct looks, touting beautiful, long coats and lots of soft colors.
 The Ragdoll has classic blue eyes, adding charm and appeal.
-They tend to have smooth, fluffy, flexible bodies, leading to their name.
-They are rather dainty, but they are not built scrawly.
+They tend to have smooth and fluffy bodies.

 Because of their long coats, you might think they are difficult to groom.
 That’s not the case, however.
-They require ideally daily brushing to reduce the chances of mats forming in places they can’t reach.
+They require brushing several times per week to reduce the chances of mats forming in places they can’t reach.
 However, they are very clean and tidy cats.

 ragdoll cat under the table